Tangled thread on wrong side of fabric

-Raise the presser foot lever to raise the presser foot.
+Raise the presser foot using the presser foot lever.

-If the presser foot is not raised, the machine cannot be threaded.
+If the needle is not correctly raised, the sewing machine can not be threaded.

-The thread can easily be slid behind the needle bar thread guide by holding the thread in your left hand, then feeding the thread with your right hand, as shown.
-Make sure that the thread is passed through to the left of the tab of the needle bar thread guide.
+The thread can easily be passed behind the needle bar thread guide by holding the thread in your left hand, then feeding the thread with your right hand.

 (1) Needle bar thread guide